 The municipality of Camerino identifies the elderly as the most socially vulnerable population group (adults over 65).
-Prior to the Central-Italy earthquake of 2016, many such elderly people lived in Camerino's historical centre, and were hence part of the relocation to temporary housing or to other towns mentioned earlier.
-Older adults may be most vulnerable to natural disasters and emergency events, such as the 2016 Central-Italy earthquake.
+Prior to the seismic sequence that struck Central Italy from August to October 2016, many such elderly people lived in Camerino's historical centre, and were hence part of the relocation to temporary housing or to other towns mentioned earlier.
+Older adults may be the most vulnerable to natural disasters and emergency events, such as the seismic events in Central-Italy (2016).
 Since then, the municipality of Camerino has supported initiatives to improve the psychological health of inhabitants, especially for younger persons.
 Furthermore, the local University has provided funds to support students through online courses.
-There is not a significant number of homeless people due to the limited parameters of the urban area; furthermore, access to the Old Town has been prohibited since the last earthquake.
+There is not a significant number of homeless people due to the limited parameters of the urban area; furthermore, access to the Old Town has been prohibited since the last seismic sequence (2016).
 Inhabitants with economic difficulties are supported by municipal and ecclesiastical institutions, while families and small companies that were relocated after the 2016 seismic events are supported by national funds (as mentioned earlier).
 However, a spatial mapping/analysis of vulnerable population groups/areas in the municipality currently does not exist.